NEBRASKA COLD STORAGE, INC. • CONTRACT TERMS AND CONDITIONS

 (b) STORER.
 The person, firm, corporation or other entity for whom the GOODS described herein are stored and to whom this CONTRACT is issued and anyone else claiming an interest in the GOODS.

 (c) COMPANY.
-NEBRASKA COLD STORAGE, INC. As used in Sections 9 and 10 COMPANY includes officers, directors, employees and agents of COMPANY while acting within the scope and course of their employment. (d) WAREHOUSE.
+NEBRASKA COLD STORAGE, LLC.
+As used in Sections 9 and 10 COMPANY includes officers, directors, employees and agents of COMPANY while acting within the scope and course of their employment. (d) WAREHOUSE.
 COMPANY’S warehouse complex identified on the front side of this CONTRACT.

 (e) GOODS.
 The personal property and any portion thereof described herein which COMPANY has agreed to receive, handle and/or store pursuant to this CONTRACT.